-- 1. Order to cease and desist the violation-which must be enforced by a court of competent jurisdiction. - 2.
-Pay a civil penalty of up to the maximum allowed per state amount permitted by State law per violation. - 3.
-Public admonition or reprimand. - 3.
-4. Censure. - 4.
-5. Suspension without pay. - 5.
-6. Demotion. - 6.
-7. Termination of employment and/or removal from appointed office. - 7.
+- 1. Order to cease and desist the violation which must be enforced by a court of competent jurisdiction. - 2.
+Pay a civil penalty of up to the maximum allowed per state law per violation. - 3.
+Public admonition or reprimand. - 4.
+Censure. - 5.
+Suspension without pay. - 6.
+Demotion. - 7.
+Termination of employment and/or removal from appointed office. - 8.
 Restitution of any pecuniary benefits received because of the violation committed.